-7 Analysis of results and TCP performance pitfalls
+5: Analysis of results and TCP pitfalls

-The results obtained from the experiments where no congestion conditions were present are a bit less than the theoretical ones shown in Table 2, for all three environments.
+The results obtained from the experiments are less than expected, for all three environments.
 This is due to the protocol implementations under different operating system kernels in the transmitting and receiving hosts, as well as due to the congestion algorithms implemented in the TCP protocol.

-The slow-start and congestion avoidance algorithms in the TCP protocol have a negative effect on throughput, especially for long delay networks.
-Equation (2) shows that maximum throughput will be achieved if the send and receive maximum window sizes are set accordingly.
-This is of course true in case where the increase in the window size takes effect instantaneously and not gradually, as in the case of TCP with slow start and congestion avoidance mechanisms [6].
-According to equation (1) and under no congestion or segment losses, with a window size of 10 MB as used in our satellite experiments (thus, about 1148 MSSs of 9140 bytes in one window) and a RTT of 534 ms, it takes 9.813 seconds $(18.377 \times RTT)$ to fill the pipe.
-In our experiments, we were transmitting an average of 1 GB (about $102 \times Window\Size$ ) of data per trial.
-Therefore, one window of data was transferred in 9.813 seconds, and after that each remaining window of data was transferred in one RTT (534 ms); so in our case we transferred 102 windows of data in about $18.377 \times RTT + 101 \times RTT = 119.377 \times RTT$ seconds (about 63.747 seconds).
-This is equivalent to $(102 \times Window\Size)/(119.377 \times RTT) =$ $0.854 \times (Window\Size/RTT)$ , and means that there is an 14.5% reduction in throughput, compared with instantaneous transmission, caused by the TCP slow-start mechanism in our set of satellite experiments even when no congestion or segment losses were present.
+The slow-start and congestion avoidance algorithms in the TCP protocol have a negative effect on throughput, especially for high delay networks.
+It is well known that maximum throughput will be achieved if the send and receive window sizes are set correctly.
+This is of course true in cases where the increase in the window size takes effect instantaneously and not gradually, as in the case of TCP with slow start and congestion avoidance mechanisms [3].
+According to equation $(1)^1$, and under no congestion or segment losses, with a window size of 10 MB as used in our satellite experiments (thus, about 1148 MSSs of 9140 bytes in one window) and a RTT of 534 ms, it takes 9.813 seconds $(18.377 \times RTT)$ to fill the pipe, that is, where RTT is the round trip time between the two hosts, and W is the number of segments in the receiver window size.